Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 bring up a list of all the tasks currently placed there.

 5-19-2022: Added functionality to the to-do list view that lets the user mark tasks as done so that they can be removed from the view.

+3-20-2022: Minor change, removed an array from ViewController.swift called taskLists as it served no real purpose